-[[]Comment to Article 10.11: This Article is not intended to impose an affirmative duty on the UIM to take any action to collect forfeited prize money.
-If the UIM elects not to take any action to collect forfeited prize money, it may assign its right to recover such money to the Athlete(s) who should have otherwise received the money.
-"Reasonable measures to allocate and distribute this prize money" could include using collected forfeited prize money as agreed upon by the UIM and its Athletes.]
+^{58 [}Comment to Article 10.11: This Article is not intended to impose an affirmative duty on the UMI to take any action to collect forfieted prize money.
+If the UMI elects not to lake any action to collect forfieted prize money, if may stayin as fight to relever such money to the Athlete(s) who should have otherwise received the money.
+"Reasonable measures to allocate and distribute this prize money" could include using collected forfieted prize money as agreed upon by the UMI and its Athletes.]

-^{57 [}Comment to Article 10.10: Nothing in these Anti-Doping Rules precludes clean Athletes or other Persons who have been damaged by the actions of a Person who has committed an anti-doping rule violation from pursuing any right which they would otherwise have to seek damages from such Person.]
+[[]Comment to Article 10.10: Nothing in these Anti-Doping Rules precludes clean Athletes or other Persons who have been damaged by the actions of a Person who has committed an anti-doping rule violation from pursuing any right which they would otherwise have to seek damages from such Person.]